 The Center for Instruction, Technology and Innovation (CiTi) recognizes the need to make its expectations for student conduct specific and clear, whether on school property or engaged in any school function.
 The rules of conduct listed below are intended to safeguard the rights and property of others.
-Students who will not accept responsibility for their own behavior, and who violate these school rules, will be subject to discpline for their conduct.
+Students who will not accept responsibility for their own behavior (deliberate or not deliberate) , and who violate these school rules, will be subject to discipline for their conduct.